browserbase/stagehand-python/README.md

 export BROWSERBASE_PROJECT_ID="your-project-id"
-export MODEL_API_KEY="your-openai-api-key"  # or your preferred model's API key export STAGEHAND_API_URL="url-of-stagehand-server"
+export MODEL_API_KEY="your-openai-api-key"  # or your preferred model's API key export STAGEHAND_API_URL="url-of-stagehand-server" export STAGEHAND_ENV="BROWSERBASE" # or "LOCAL" to run Stagehand locally
 ```

 You can also make a copy of `.env.example` and add these to your `.env` file.